moizkw/News-Scraper/README.md

 # News-Scraper

-Scrapes and displays the latest news of different sectors from numerous sources.
+Scrapes and displays the latest news of numerous sectors from their respective sources.